Open Arms Dance Project’s Story

 I pitched my vision to Brenda, who applied to Boise City Department of Arts & History for funding.
 Our grant was approved, and Open Arms Dance Project was born!
 I gathered together middle school students without disabilities and all ages of dancers with disabilities.
 I choreographed and directed the group, learning about the difficulties and joys of full inclusion in a dance setting.
 It was an invigorating challenge, and Open Arms Dance Project successfully performed at three events during the 2009 Special Olympics World Games.

 After this big event, I had difficulty keeping Open Arms inclusive.
-Most young dancers without disabilities were not interested in dancing with the group with no high profile performance, like the Special Olympics World Games, on the horizon.
+Most young dancers without disabilities were not interested in dancing with the group without a high profile performance, like the Special Olympics World Games, on the horizon.
 I was frustrated and perpetually brainstormed about how I could sustain an inclusive dance company.
 When I talked to colleagues about this I was asked candid questions like, "Why would non-disabled people want to dance in this group?
 What's in it for them?"
 This illuminated common beliefs that non-disabled people didn’t have anything to learn from people with disabilities, nor any reason to create friendships with them.
 These questions made me realize the necessity for what I was trying to do - transform attitudes about the value of people with disabilities in our society.
 I began justifying and articulating the importance of sustaining an inclusive dance company, first to myself, then on paper, and finally I began saying it out loud.
 I clarified in my mind that Open Arms Dance Project was a company committed to promoting relationships with and respect for people with disabilities, all while creating quality dance art.
 I distilled this into the first Open Arms mission statement: To move the community towards greater compassion through our actions and our art.

 One of the people who heard me advocating for an inclusive dance company was Leah Stephens Clark, Artistic Director of Balance Dance Company at the time.
 In 2011, Leah and I decided to create a collaborative piece with both our dance companies.
 Leah enlisted the talents of Celeste Miller, an artist focused on co-creative community dance making (whom I was lucky to later learn from during my 2020/21 Curriculum in Motion training through Jacob’s Pillow).
 Celeste facilitated the creation of "Praying Mantis", a collaboratively choreographed, inclusive dance with text for Open Arms and Balance dance companies.
 The result was an extraordinary and transformative experience for everyone involved.
 Open Arms Dance Project and Balance Dance Company spent five wonderful years as sister companies, continuing to support each other in our missions and visions.